 wholly deny coverage, the issue of causation is an amount-of-loss question subject

 to appraisal.
-We therefore conclude that the trial court erred not compelling
+We therefore conclude that the trial court erred by not compelling

 appraisal, and we reverse and remand with directions to the trial court to compel